 Dan is Chief Veterinarian at the NC Museum of Natural Sciences and Adjunct Faculty at the NCSU College of Veterinary Medicine.

-Katey is the Head of Immersive Experiences at the N.C.
+Wendy is the Senior Exhibit Developer at the N.C.
 Museum of Natural Sciences with 20+ years of experience working in the museum industry.

 Eban is the composer and soundscape designer on the NC Museum of Natural Sciences digital media team.